habitat-sh/habitat/components/docs-chef-io/content/habitat/glossary.md

 Builder on-prem
 : In addition to our hosted service, we also support installing and running a Chef Habitat Builder Depot on-premises, using your own network and infrastructure, which allows you to choose from a wider selection of authentication providers and to manage how Builder fits into your existing CI/CD processes.
 Currently, our on-premises Builder depot only stores packages for download and upload by Supervisors and Studios.
 We intend to bring the full capabilities of Chef Habitat Builder to our on premises option in the future.
 For a detailed explanation of features, requirements and setup instructions, [see the GitHub repository](https://github.com/habitat-sh/on-prem-builder).

+Buildtime
+: TODO:

+Callbacks
+: Used in plans to override build phase defaults.
+Chef Habitat's build phase defaults.

+Census
+: The census is the core of the service discovery mechanism in Chef Habitat.
+It keeps track of every Supervisor in the ring, and handles reading, writing, and serializing it with the discovery backend.
+Each Supervisor in the system is a *census entry* that together form a *census*.
+Operations to discover or mutate the state of the census happen through algorithms that arrive at the same conclusion given the same inputs, such as leader elections.

 Channel
 : Channels are a best practice in CI/CD, they allow you to gate a package for testing  before making it the default version of the package that users should consume.
 You can think of this split as the difference between test and production, or nightly releases versus stable releases of products.
 A channel is a tagged package location in Builder, which is used for managing the application lifecycle.
 Supervisors can subscribe to channels and take actions in response to changes within channels that are described in a plan's application lifecycle hooks.

+Control gateway
+: The Supervisor control gateway is used to issue commands to a remote Supervisor.
+When a new Supervisor is created, a key for the `HAB_CTL_SECRET` environment variable is generated for it by default, if one is not already present; this key is used to authenticate requests that are made via the control gateway.
+See the [control gateway](/docs/internals#control-gateway) documentation for more details.

 Fully-qualified package identifier (FQPI)
 : Four component name for a package, in the format: `origin/name/version/release`.
 For example, `core/glibc/2.22/20160310192356`.